Hutbay

-Hutbay is the capital of Little Andaman in India.
+Hutbay is the capital of Little Andaman, situated beside the Ten Degree Channel, within the Andaman and Nicobar Islands in India.
+This island is about 120 km from Sri Vijayapuram (Port Blair) by sea.

+Administration

 There are a number of government offices in the city, such as the Tehsildar office, Zila Parishad.
 The island's bus-stand is housed here.

-It is within the Andaman and Nicobar Islands.
+Tourism

 It contains the second largest palm plantation (dalda plantation) in Asia and largest in India.
 It has Asia's second highest lighthouse.
-It is situated beside the Ten Degree Channel.

-This island is about 120 kilometers from Port Blair by sea.
 It houses several tourism destinations, including Kala Paththar, Butler Bay Beach and white surf waterfalls.